 Environmental Friendly Polymer Materials for Sustainable Development

-The environmental friendly polymers contain the polymers or their composites which are either biodegradable or biobased (from renewable resources).
+The environmentally friendly polymers contain the polymers or their composites which are either biodegradable or biobased (from renewable resources).
 Their carbon-neutral lifecycle may reduce the emission of carbon dioxide and the dependence on petroleum-based materials, and then reduce the human footprint on the environment.
-Research and development of the environmental friendly polymers materials or “green materials” are of great importance in the academia and industry.
+Research and development of environmentally friendly polymers materials or “green materials” are of great importance in academia and industry.